 6. Stay Away from Greasy Products

 A greasy-feeling face is one of the worst things for personal airplane morale.
 Stay away from products that leave a heavy residue.
-One of the things I love about Skinfix is that it absorbs quickly without leaving my skin feeling slick or like I need another application immediately.
+Go with something that absorbs quickly without leaving skin feeling slick or that you need another application immediately.

 7. Drink Lots of Water